Zipheir/srfi-258/pre-srfi.md

 behavior varies widely.

 # Specification

-The words “should not” are to be interpreted as described in RFC 2119.

 An uninterned symbol is a symbol (in the sense of `symbol?`) which is not identical (in the sense of `symbol=?`) with any other symbol, even